e-Spirit/javascript-content-api-library/README.md

 ## Requirements

-The FSXA-API requires a `fetch` implementation to run on a Node server environment.
+The JavaScript Content API Library requires a `fetch` implementation to run on a Node server environment.
 This dependency can be fulfilled with a cross-fetch polyfill in older Node versions.
 A working example can be found in the chapter _Constructor_.

 ### Constructor

-To be able to use the FSXA-API, a new object must be created.
+To be able to use the Content API, a new object must be created.
-How you create the object depends on how you want to use the FSXA-API.
+How you create the object depends on how you want to use the Content API.

 If you want to use the information provided by the CaaS in your frontend, you can use the `FSXAProxyApi`.
 It proxies the requested resources to a middleware Rest Api, that does not expose secrets.
 If you want to use it in your server, you can use the `FSXARemoteApi`.
 It can be registered as a Rest Api that can be called from a `FSXAProxyApi` instance.

-However, to have a fully running application, we recommend using the FSXA-API in your server as well as in your frontend.
+However, to have a fully running application, we recommend using the Content API in your server as well as in your frontend.

 The config mode can be `preview` or `release`, depending on the state of the content you want to fetch.
 <br />